javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 ### Step 1.
 Variables

-In JavaScript, every running function, code block `{...}`, and the script as a whole have an internal (hidden) associated object known as the *Lexical Environment*.
+In JavaScript, every running function, code block `{...}` and the script as a whole, have an internal (hidden) associated object known as the *Environment Record*.

 The Lexical Environment object consists of two parts: